kshun1994/Rain/README.md

 - [ ] Add camera zoom-in/-out based on between-Character distance and shift camera view to stay within stage bounds
 - [ ] Fix the horrible mess that is the whole unique_ptr/shared_ptr conversions happening with SceneNode objects (like in Box detachment in Action)
 - [ ] Create an in-game logger to display things in World
-	- Create an Observer that monitors World entities for things to print to log
+	- Observer that monitors World entities for things to print to log
 - [ ] Fix charge input trigger so the charge has to be continuous
 - [ ] Expand settings state to allow joystick button binding
 	- Analog stick threshold/axis binding